trb-a/continuable-minimal-lisp/README.md

    - Javascript interoperavility
    - Error handling
    - Dependency free (to use as a library)
-   - and lot more...
+   - and more...
  - Suspend / Resume
    - Suspend wherever you want ( where you call `suspend' function).
    - Resume from the suspended point.
    - Suspended state can be serialized using YAML or other serialization tools.
      Note: depends on what kind of data you treat in the code and serialization tool you select.

-REPL
+Online REPL Demo
 ==========

 You can try [REPL demo](https://trb-a.github.io/continuable-minimal-lisp/).